Consensys/docs-template/docs/contribute/add-images.md

 ### Create your Figma diagram

-Use the following general guidelines when creating ConsenSys diagrams on Figma.
+Use the following general guidelines when creating Consensys diagrams on Figma.
 Refer to the [Figma help website](https://help.figma.com/hc/en-us) for more information on getting started with Figma, Figma design elements, and more.